LAWN INSECTS & PESTS

-When they are young, Chinch Bugs have reddish brown bodies, and as they mature their colour changes to black and white.
+When they are young, Chinch Bugs have reddish-brown bodies, and as they mature, their color changes to black and white.
 They feed on living grass plants by means of a piercing mouthpart called a stylet (similar to mosquitoes).
 The insect inserts its stylet into the leaves, stems, and crowns to suck the juices out of the plant.

 WHAT IS THE LIFE CYCLE OF A CHINCH BUG?

 • Nymph Stage: After about two weeks, the eggs hatch into nymphs, which are small, wingless insects.
 Nymphs go through five developmental stages, also known as instars, during which they molt and grow in size.
-During the nymph stage, Chinch Bugs are still small and have a reddish orange colour.
+During the nymph stage, Chinch Bugs are still small and have a reddish-orange color.

 • Adult Stage: Once the nymphs reach their fifth and final instar, they molt one last time and emerge as adult Chinch Bugs.
 Adult Chinch Bugs are about 3-4 mm in length and have a black body with white wings.
 Adult Chinch Bugs can fly and mate.
 The females will lay more eggs, starting the life cycle all over again.